MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/troubleshoot-resource-explorer.md

 **Possible causes:**

 - The list of entities may not have been uploaded from on-premises.
 Wait an hour then see if the error persists.
-- An invalid **Tenant ID** or **Hierarchy ID** may have been specified.
+- An invalid **Tenant ID** or **Support ID** may have been specified.
 Check the service connection point and make sure it's functioning.
 - Unable to successfully execute query to get classes.
 Wait 15 minutes to see if the error persists.

 ### <a name="bkmk_get"></a> Failed to get inventory classes with data